 What Is DevOps?

-Everyone is talking about DevOps — and many are practicing it.
-Here we cover what DevOps is, how it works, and how you can achieve it.
+What is DevOps?
+And, why are so many developers practicing it?
+Here, we cover what DevOps is, how it works, and how you can implement it.

 What Is DevOps?